adrichman/stylr/plugins/org.apache.cordova.inappbrowser/doc/index.md

     Android only:

     - __closebuttoncaption__: set to a string to use as the __Done__ button's caption.
     - __hidden__: set to `yes` to create the browser and load the page, but not show it.
-The load event fires when loading is complete.
+The loadstop event fires when loading is complete.
 Omit or set to `no` (default) to have the browser open and load normally.
     - __clearcache__: set to `yes` to have the browser's cookie cache cleared before the new window is opened
     - __clearsessioncache__: set to `yes` to have the session cookie cache cleared before the new window is opened